nmskhan/FunConPy/README.md

                         107, no. 21.
 Calculates the fcdm of functional data from last completed step, inside a dilated gray matter mask
-  --ants                Use ANTs for normalization?
+  --space=choice of space
+                        Calculate derivatives in 'BOLD', 'T1' or 'Template' space.
+Default is Template.
-  --cleanup             Delete files from intermediate steps?
+  --cleanup             delete files from intermediate steps?

 ```